spiral/docs/components/views.md

 Now, if we get a 404 error, our view file will be rendered.
 If you already got a 404 error before it might be  pre-compiled already with the original view.
 We can reset it by either disabling cache, flushing the content of "application/runtime/cache/views" (default cache directory) or by executing the command "views:compile" (run with -v options to get more details) which will re-compile the available view files.

 ## View Engines
-Spiral ViewManager will be useless without providing ability to create or mount your own templating engines and compilers.
-Before we will be doing that, let's try to understand how spiral work with view files and review configuration for default spiral engine:
+Spiral ViewManager would be useless if you didn't have the ability to create or mount your own templating engines and compilers.
+Before we do that, let's check out how spiral work swith view files and review configuration for the default spiral engine:

 ```php
 'engines'      => [